Ask a traveler about the country of Laos, and undoubtedly one of the first words emitted will be somewhere along the lines of relaxation.

 How to Get Cheap Flights in Laos

 If you're short on time, quick domestic flights are an option for getting around.

 We recommend using Skyscanner to search for the best domestic flights in Laos.

 Cost of Accommodation

-Accommodation in Laos for budget travelers is in the form of Guest Houses that normally offer a selection of different rooms, with fan, with air con, double or single.
+Accommodation in Laos for budget travelers is in Guest Houses that generally offer a selection of different rooms, with fans, with air-con, double or single.

 Cost of Food

-Food can be quite cheap in the large cities, but I was surprised how food prices inflate in tourist areas like the Southern 4000 islands.
+Food can be quite cheap in large cities, but I was surprised how food prices inflate in tourist areas like the Southern 4,000 islands.